 This collection has kicked it up a notch and sees even more gods picking sides in this war.
 This, in itself, is great to watch as the family dynamic of these ancient deities is both tragic and interesting.
 Azzarello makes the reader care for these gods and shows that all of them actually have a reason to do what they are doing.
 None of the villains are doing what they are doing out of pure malice or hatred, like what can be seen in some other works; they all think that they are actually doing the right thing but choose different ways to do it (except for Strife but that also is the point of her character).
 Hades was a perfect example of this in this collection.
 Despite his actions being evil, his motives seem to be somewhat pure and the end of his arc gave good reason to actually pity his character, despite the fact that he shot our hero.
 Overall this collection pulls a lot into question and makes for a wonderfully thought provoking read.

-In ComicBookWire’s review of the pervious issue, the smart writing style was discussed as a positive.
+In ComicBookWire’s review of the previous volume, the smart writing style was discussed as a positive.
 This book continues with that trend in a way that really needs to be appreciated again.
 The comic clearly takes some pointers from works like Hellblazer and Sandman to show that ingenuity and planning can often overcome raw power and strength.

 It also doesn’t hold the reader’s hand by explaining every piece of plot point or character trait to the reader.
 Other writers, Scott Lobdell being famous for this, will demonstrate something happening on one page and then explain exactly what just happened, through narration bubbles, on the next page.
 This series does not do that and simply assumes that the reader can figure it out for themselves, a refreshing and desired concept.
 For example, Azzarello does not tell the reader that Eros’s gun is akin to “Cupid’s arrow”, he leaves that for the reader.
 However, while this leads to wonderful little references meaning so much more to fans of Greek mythology, it also means that those who do not know as much about Greek mythology might end up a little confused at points.